MAGP116/Object_language/README.md

 # Object_language
-A language that interpretes and generates objects on a minigame
+A language that interpretes an input text and generates objects on a minigame